 You can begin Yoga or Pilates after an injury, immobility or generally not having moved significantly for years.
 If you want to improve your general fitness and well-being, then both systems will help enormously.

-Anything that can improve balance or general flexibility of co-ordination is a great way to keep ageing at bay.
+Anything that can improve balance or general flexibility of coordination is a great way to keep ageing at bay.

-5. Both help with your breathing
+5. They help with your breathing